johnnymast/redbox-cli/CONTRIBUTING.md

 ### Setup

- * First things first you will need a fork of the code you can use the fork button on github to accomplish this.
+ * First things first you will need a fork of the code.
+You can use the fork button on Github to accomplish this.
- * Create a new branch with **your awsome feature name**
+ * Create a new branch named like **<yourname>-your-awsome-feature-name**
- * Make your changes.
+ * Make your changes
- * Commit them
+ * Commit your changes
- * And dont forget to push them to your repo
+ * And don't forget to push them to your repository (Remember your brach **<yourname>-your-awsome-feature-name**)

 ### Testing